theaellengo/ccapdev-mc03/README.md

 ## Submission Details
 - Fork this repository and submit the URL of the forked repository to AnimoSpace.
 If you know the internet will be slow, submit earlier to meet the deadline.

+## Content
+- [controllers](https://github.com/arvention/ccapdev-mc03/tree/master/controllers) - This folder contains files which defines callback functions for client requests.
+- [models](https://github.com/arvention/ccapdev-mc03/tree/master/models) - This folder contains files for database modeling and access.
+- [public](https://github.com/arvention/ccapdev-mc03/tree/master/public) - This folder contains static assets such as css, js, and image files.
+- [routes](https://github.com/arvention/ccapdev-mc03/tree/master/routes) - This folder contains files which describes the response of the server for each HTTP method request to a specific path in the server.
+- [views](https://github.com/arvention/ccapdev-mc03/tree/master/views) - This folder contains all hbs files to be rendered when requested from the server.
+- [index.js](https://github.com/arvention/ccapdev-mc03/blob/master/index.js) - The main entry point of the web application.

 ## Challenge Description
 You are to create a web application which simulates an online phonebook.